websterbei/websterbei.github.io/posts/writings/Vision_Language_Models.md

 **Others**
 The choice of vision encoder somewhat guides the way you do preprocessing.
 If you are not using CLIP or SigLIP, then you are not constrained by the fixed input resolution.
-In Qwen2 VL, a method called Naice Dynamic Resolution is introduced.
+In Qwen2 VL, a method called Naive Dynamic Resolution is introduced.
 Simply put, it converts your input image into a sequence of $28 \times 28$ patches, embed the patches, and then process the input sequence like a language model.
 Pixtral from Mistral AI does it similarly.

 ### Projection Layer